Fibrations of 3-manifolds and asymptotic translation length in the arc complex: Estimating the stashing sets

 To see that cuts exists, let $v$ be a vertex of $\Delta_{\phi}$ and let $V_{-\infty}$ be the set of vertices (including $v$) that are endpoints of a path starting at $v$ and let $V_{\infty}$ be the set of the remaining vertices.
 It is clear that $V_{-\infty}$ and $V_{\infty}$ are closed under going forward and going backward, respectively.
 It follows from \Cref{lemma:inf-to-neg-inf,lemma:every-large-every-small} that both $V_{-\infty}$ and $V_{\infty}$ are nonempty.

 Next, we associate an embedded surface in $M_\phi$ to each cut.
 Given a cut $V_{-\infty} \cup V_{\infty}$, let $\Sigma$ be the union of triangles of the veering triangulation corresponding to the edges starting at a point of $V_\infty$ and ending at a point of $V_{-\infty}$.
 To show that $\Sigma$ is a surface, we need to prove that there are two triangles meeting at every edge.
+(We are gluing together ideal triangles---their vertices are not part of the 3-manifold---, therefore we do not need to check that the links of the vertices are circles.)
 Let $e$ be an edge of the veering triangulation of $M_\phi$ and let $T$ and $T'$ be the tetrahedra whose bottom and top edges are $e$, respectively.
 The tetrahedra adjacent to $e$ define an immersed subgraph $\Gamma_e$ of $\Delta_\phi$ with the structure shown on \Cref{fig:graph_around_edge}.